-A class C misdemeanor is the least serious, but can still result in punishments of:
+A class C misdemeanor is the least serious, but can still result in punishment of:

 Some examples include:

-If you have been arrested for a misdemeanor, it may be possible to receive an expungement, which is the removal of criminal convictions and arrests from your record so that these do not show in background checks.
+If you have been arrested for a misdemeanor, our misdemeanor lawyer may be able to get you an expungement, which is the removal of criminal convictions and arrests from your record so that these do not show in background checks.